-Dopamine motivates you to take action toward your goals, desires, and needs, and gives you a surge of reinforcing pleasure when achieving them.
+Dopamine motivates you to take action toward your goals and gives you a surge of reinforcing pleasure when achieving them.
 Procrastination, self-doubt, and lack of enthusiasm are linked with low levels of dopamine.
 Studies on rats showed those with low levels of dopamine always opted for an easier option, and less reward/food; those with higher levels of dopamine exerted the effort needed to receive double the amount of food.

-Break big goals down into little pieces—rather than only allowing your brain to celebrate when you’ve hit the finish line, you can create a series of little finish-lines which releases dopamine.
+Break big goals down into little pieces.
+Rather than only allowing your brain to celebrate when you’ve hit the big finish line, you can create a series of little finish-lines for frequent dopamine release.
 And it’s crucial to actually celebrate—buy a bottle of wine, or head to your favorite restaurant whenever you meet a small goal.

-And avoid the dopamine hangover; when you tank out after a massive high.
+And avoid the dopamine hangover — when you slump after a massive high.
 Create new goals before achieving your current one.
 That ensures a consistent pattern for experiencing dopamine.
 As an employer and leader, recognize the accomplishments of your team.
-Sending an encouraging email, or giving a bonus, will allow them to have a dopamine hit and increase future motivation and productivity.
+Sending your team an encouraging email or giving a small bonus is a “dopamine-hit” that will increase future motivation and productivity.

 Serotonin flows when you feel significant or important.
 Loneliness and depression are present when serotonin is absent.
 It’s why people fall into gangs and criminal activity—the culture and ‘community’ facilitate serotonin release.
 Unhealthy attention-seeking behaviors are also a cry for what serotonin provides.
 Princeton neuroscientist Barry Jacobs explains that most antidepressants focus on the production of serotonin.

 Reflecting on your past achievements allows your brain to re-live the experience.
-Your brain has trouble telling the difference between what’s real and imagined, so it produces serotonin in both cases.
-Gratitude practices are popular for this reason; they’re reminders that you’re valued and significant, and have much to value in life.
+Your brain has trouble telling the difference between what is real and what is imagined, so it produces serotonin in both cases.
+Gratitude practices are popular for this reason, they are reminders and mental pictures of all the good things you’ve experienced.
 If you need a serotonin boost during a stressful day, take a few moments to reflect on your past achievements and victories.